Ghost routing explained with routes.yaml examples — routes, collections & taxonomies

 author: /author/{slug}/

-If you want a simple landing page and posts under the /blog/ route, or you want to change the URL structure, or you want to split the posts into different content collections, then dynamic routing is what you need.
+If you want a simple landing page and posts under /blog/, change the URL structure, or split posts into different content collections, dynamic routing is what you need.

 Routes

-A route will match a specific URL to a template.
-Routes are useful for creating static pages outside of Ghost Admin, when you don’t want them to be editable, they use lots of custom code, or you need to create a specific custom URL with more than a basic slug.
+A route matches a specific URL to a template.
+Routes are useful when you want a static page outside of Ghost Admin—for example when the page should not be editable there, it relies on a lot of custom code, or you need a URL that is more than a basic slug.

 routes: